ArchivesNationalesFR/rico-converter/docs/en/RecordsInContexts.md

 Since the end of March 2020, __RiC-O sources are available on GitHub ([https://github.com/ICA-EGAD/RiC-O](https://github.com/ICA-EGAD/RiC-O))__, along with some examples and diagrams.
 You will find there the latest version of RiC-O. The GitHub repository comes with __a small information web site ([https://ica-egad.github.io/RiC-O/](https://ica-egad.github.io/RiC-O/))__; this is where you will find the latest news on RiC-O.

-The current versions of RiC are drafts; however, they are mature enough to be used, and quite close to __RiC-IAD, RiC-CM and RiC-O v1.0, which will be released by the beginning of October 2023, as an official recommendation of ICA.__

 If you want to get the latest news on RiC, you can also get the main information from [the ICA website](https://www.ica.org/en).

 You can also join the recently created ["Records in Contexts users" group](https://groups.google.com/g/Records_in_Contexts_users) on Google groups.
 This is where you can provide or get information on ICA RiC and on events concerning this standard, contact the community of interested persons and users of the standard, ask questions, discuss current or future implementation issues and projects.